 Johannes Kepler University Linz (ICAE) and University of Duisburg-Essen (IfSO), Journal of Contextual Economics, 2017

 Exploring Economics Working Paper Selection

 We collect and republish selected Working Papers and Journal Articles on Exploring Economics.
-This paper has been published by Taylor and Francis in the Journal of Economic Methodology and is openly available here.
-In case you want to cite the paper please refer to the original publication in the Journal of Economic Methodology.
+This is the Accepted Manuscript of an article published by Dunker & Humblot in the Journal Contextual Economics (Schmollers Jahrbuch), Vol. 137(3), 2017, p.
+193-226.
+You can access the original publication here.
+In case you want to cite the paper, please refer to the original publication in the Journal Contextual Economics.

 The Complexity of Economies and Pluralism in Economics

 Abstract: From the two premises that (1) economies are complex systems and (2) the accumulation of knowledge about reality is desirable, I derive the conclusion that pluralism with regard to economic research programs is a more viable position to hold than monism.
 To substantiate this claim an epistemological framework of how scholars study their objects of inquiry and relate their models to reality is discussed.
 Furthermore, it is argued that given the current institutions of our scientific system, economics self-organizes towards a state of scientific unity.
 Since such a state is epistemologically inferior to a state of plurality, critical intervention is desirable.